Robert F. Edwards

 This passage is the first quick brushstroke on the canvas of what is a masterpiece of a journey in South East Asia.
 In the book, I have captured my experiences of the excitement, history, and culture of this region.
 It is one of mankind’s oldest participants.

-It is my sincere wish that I have achieved the justification of the people that live in this part of the world.
+It is my sincere wish that I have achieved the justification of the people who live in this part of the world.
 With all the sincerity one can have for another, I hope the reader will enjoy these experiences as well.